999pingGG/bod-scrapper/README.md

 # bike.toyspring.com scrapper

 A program to scrape the Bike or Die website data for preservation purposes, in anticipation of a permanent shutdown.
 The ultimate goal is to be able to clone the website along with its publicly available data and host it myself.
+This project focuses on downloading all the available data as JSON, even if there's some redundancy between the different endpoints used and even if some "stray" data is obtained; for example, game replays without an associated player.
+In order to be able to fully clone the website it is necessary to dump the JSONs into a proper database, download the original site's HTML pages to adapt and use them as templates (or remake them), and make a proper backend and frontend.

 Disclaimer: I'm currently a Python and XPath n00b, this code could probably be improved but it seems to work as it is right now.
 I'm open to suggestions and useful advice!

 ## How to use